 At the Ukigumo’s fire festival, a guest at the inn comes running to inform her that her grandfather has collapsed and to urge her to come with him to the hospital.
 Alas, the guy in question has other intentions (General-note 1).

 While various labels can be used to categorize Drowning love, this romantic youth drama is, in essence, nothing other than a coming-of-age narrative.
-Natsume’s narrative of love, trauma and drama is a narrative focused on framing her personal change.
+Natsume’s narrative of love and trauma is, in other words, focused on framing her personal change.
 The first defining subjective experience of the narrative – Natsume’s encounter with the mysterious blond guy Koh – is directly function of her lack of having an orientation or a place within the rural community she has been dropped in.
 In other words, she, as outsider, finds in Koh a point of attraction – a point that orients her.
 While the character of bad-boy Koh might feel familiar for those who love Japanese romance narratives, Drowning Love is able to utilize the kami-context to clearly evoke the fundamental dimension of the neurotic experience of love.
 His rather arrogant attitude of not caring about the social harmony and the Kami gives him, besides a similar position of outsider, a phallic quality.

 The narrative beautifully frames the game of pulling and pushing that ensues after Natsume’s encounter with Koh.
 While it remains playful, this game, as is subtle revealed, inherently has a dangerous element as it constitutes a toying with feelings as such.
 Besides th playfulness, the narrative also succeeds to touch upon the childishness, possessiveness, and the insecurity that being-in-love causes – note that Natsume needs Koh as a presence.
 While the first half of the narrative is of course somewhat romanticized, Drowning love succeeds in evoking Natsume’s first experience of love in a honest, believable and touching way.